torstenboettjer/flake_psql/README.md

 # PostgreSQL Server Flake

 This flake enables database engineers to automate the setup of PostgreSQL server.
-Flakes represent NixOS artifacts that provide isolated service-development and -delivery environment for projects.
+Flakes represent NixOS artifacts that provide isolated service-development and -delivery environments for projects.
 Nix enables engineers to run applications and scripts from different flakes, deploying services with their own flake-based configuration.
 Engineers define custom nix develop, nix run, nix shell, and nix build commands per project.

 ## Project Structure